Our seminar studies concepts of International Economics using R (programming language).

 - 3rd Generation: Lisa Kim (Instagram), Weiyun Zhang (Twitter), and Michelle Kong (Website)

-- 4th Generation: Daphanee Brabant and Taro Matsushita
+- 4th Generation: Daphnee Brabant and Taro Matsushita

 - Event Coordinator